d4rekanguok/instance-locator/readme.md

 #### Todos

 - [x] Add messages
+- [ ] Display a different alert if symbol is not being used anywhere
 - [ ] Group instances by container
 - [ ] Show amount of instances in each container
 - [ ] Use a scroll list instead of dropdown